Hamilton College Travel Policy

 Train, Air Fare and Rental Cars

 Travelers should utilize rental agencies with which the College has negotiated discounted pricing.
-Information on such agencies is available at http://www.hamilton.edu/offices/auxiliaryservices/travel/rental.
-If using the BTI Reservation System, these discounted price options will be automatically provided.
+If using the Direct Travel Reservation System, these discounted price options will be automatically provided.

 College employees should purchase tickets that provide the greatest economic benefit to the College.
 This requires flying coach, and may require flying discount airlines rather than those in which an employee may be enrolled in a frequent flyer or similar program.